aprusek/Soapbox/readme.md

 <H1>Software by Committee (Featureitis)</H1>
 Just how many options do simple commands really need?<BR>
 "ls" is a great example...
 UPPERCASE options lowercase options --LongDescriptiveOptions <BR>
-Next we will have emoji options or unicode characters as options.<BR>
+Next we will have emoji options or Unicode characters as options.<BR>

 <H1>#include kitchenSink.h </H1>
 OR Why does my program need 32G of RAM? <BR>